Duty Free World: South America

-Awards and recognition
+Recognition

 In 2009 DFW won SFMSDC Supplier of The Year and its COO, Leylani Cardoso was recognized as WIPP member of the year.

 In 2010 the company received an award from Duty Free News International for Best Inflight Travel Retail of the Year.
 In 2014 it won Duty Free News International’s The Best Inflight Travel Retailer of The Year with its airline partner Aeromexico.